pythonarcade/arcade/doc/programming_guide/gui/own_widgets.rst

 The main methods you need to implement are:
 - :meth:`arcade.gui.UIWidget.do_render` - This method is called to render the widget.
 - :meth:`arcade.gui.UIWidget.on_event` - This method is called to handle events like mouse or keyboard input.
+- :meth:`arcade.gui.UIWidget.on_update` - This method is called to update the widget (same frequency like window).

 You can also make use of other base classes, which provide a more specialized interface.
 Further baseclasses are: